adityatomar1803/FilterPixel/README.md

 1. Clone the project
 2. (optional) Install virtual env and activate it.
-3. Install all the dependencies specified in the `requirements.txt` file
+3. Install all the dependencies specified in the `requirements.txt` file.
+4. migrate the database
-4. Start the server
+5. Start the server

 Note::: I have purposely kept all my secrets exposed for your convenience.
 You do not need to enter any of your own api credentials for testing this app.